flucoma/flucoma-docs/doc/BufCompose.rst

 :control numChans:

    The number of channels from which to copy in the source buffer.
 This parameter will wrap around the number of channels in the source buffer.
-The default (-1) copies all of the buffer's channel.
+The default (-1) copies all of the buffer's channels.

 :control gain: